 |Discipline Of Physiotherapy||Post Graduate Level|| Band 2 2021 (Commenced After 1 Jan 2021)

 Band 3 2021 (Commenced Before 1 Jan 2021)

-2. develop basic knowledge and skills in effective selection, safe implementation and delivery of a basic range of treatment interventions;
+2. Develop basic knowledge and skills in effective selection, safe implementation and delivery of a basic range of treatment interventions; and